Code-Institute-Submissions/HolidaysYa/README.md

 ### Features and responsiveness testing

-I have created the following check list to test the feautures and responsiveness:
+Click [here](https://github.com/elenasacristan/HolidaysYa/tree/master/Documents/checkList.docx) to see the check-list that I have used to test all the features in all the screen sizes.
-/mockups/checkList.docx

 ### Additional testing